 Try it: Drag and drop files into the message field to add them to a conversation.

-If you use Slack on a paid plan, you can also record a clip and share your screen to walk others through the latest version of a project.
+You can also record a clip and share your screen to walk others through the latest version of a project.
 Anyone in the channel can play and reply to your recording when they have a few minutes.

 Try it: Click the camera icon next to the message field to start recording a video clip.